biometrixtech/plans/documentation/api_demo.md

     "dosages" : [exercise_dosage, exercise_dosage]
 }
 ```
+* `library_id` is a string indicating the ID of the assigned exercise
 * `exercise_dosage` will be an Exercise Dosage as defined in this Appendix.
+* `unit_of_measure` will be the string representation of the Unit of Measure enumeration as defined in this Appendix (e.g. "seconds", "count", etc.).

 ### Exercise Dosage
 `exercise_dosage` will be of the following schema: